dletorey/rebuild/src/travel/europe/Belgium/the-atomium.md

 - [Stoomlocomotief at Port Brussels](https://port.brussels/fr/actualites/une-locomotive-ancienne-inauguree-place-des-armateurs)
 - [Gare Maritime - Food Market](https://www.garemaritime-foodmarket.be/) where we stopped for coffee
 - [The tower of The Charter of Human Rights](https://maps.app.goo.gl/SQSFn9iAW8pPfseP6)
-- [A park with tight ropes](https://www.ecbru.be/) part of the School of Circus skills
+- [A park with tight ropes](https://www.ecbru.be/) part of the School of Circus skills, I attempted the tight rope.
 - [Titeuf - Mur BD - Street Art](https://maps.app.goo.gl/gbEFUi914KpEXHjB9)

 ## The Atomium